Skip to article frontmatterSkip to article content

 nx.draw(g2, pos=pos, node_size=200, node_color=np.log10(page_rank1),

 We can see that high values of α\alpha cause the PageRank algorithm to look more like the degree distribution.
 This emphasizes larger subnetworks and and more highly-connected nodes.
-Conversely, low values of α\alpha cause the PageRank algorithm to converge to somether closer to a uniform distribution.
+Conversely, low values of α\alpha cause the PageRank algorithm to converge to something closer to a uniform distribution over all nodes.
+The effect of the damping factor α\alpha is to control the trade-off between the random walk limit, which samples the well-connected nodes better, and the limit in which all nodes are sampled with equal probability.
+The latter case helps sample rarer nodes more frequently, at the expense of accurately representing the degree distribution for higher-degree nodes.